psu13/mutable-hakyll/posts/blt-fried-rice.md

 I give you: *BLT Fried Rice*.

 1. Brown off 3 or 4oz of diced bacon.
 Keep a bit of the fat.
-2. In the fat, scramble one egg around in the bottom of a wok for fried rice.
+2. In the fat, scramble one egg for fried rice in a 12-13 wok or similar frying pan.
 3. To the egg add 3 or 4 chopped scallion and about 1/3 or more of a head of iceberg lettuce roughly chopped/shredded.
 4. Add 2 cups of cooked rice, salt, and black pepper.
 Mix around until it's fried rice.